Hackerax1/TESSA/README.md

 ### Installation

-1. Download the TESSA installer image
+1. Download the TESSA installer image from the [Releases page](https://github.com/Hackerax1/proxmox-nli/releases)
 2. Create a bootable USB drive using the image
 3. Boot your target system from the USB drive
 4. Follow the on-screen instructions